syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ## Supported and Unsupported Features by Rendering Engines

-The following table shows the IE, WebKit and Blink rendering engines supported features,
+The following table shows the WebKit, Blink and IE rendering engines supported features,

 <table>